Tasmania - Tarkine Rain Forest Loop

 A few steps into the track, I felt the same awe of being in our own Olympic rain forest.
 The trees take on a majestic feel, the dense moss a lushness, and the fern and flowering plants a delicateness that makes the whole scene a sensory overload.
 I found Nivaun just starting back up the stairs leading down to the Arch, so we headed back down together to soak in the awe-inspiring display of rock and fauna at the end of the track.
 Peering underneath the arch, looking down into a sink hole covered in plankton, surrounded by man-ferns reaching up toward the sky, from underneath what had been the forest floor, felt simply prehistoric.

-We arrived back at the car park to find our neighbors relaxing in their own camp chairs next to the bikes.
+We arrived back at the car park to find our neighbors relaxing in their own camp chairs next to our bikes.
 All of us were surprised at our chance meeting, but actually they turned out to be our trail angels for the day.
 Before we parted ways, they filled our water bottles, and gave us a bonus bottle of cold sparkling water which we downed before leaving the car park.
 With our water needs magically met, all we had to do was find a campsite.
 The road continued on past the car park to a caravan turn around, so we decided to see if we could find a flat spot somewhere off the dirt track and within less than a kilometer, there was a perfect spot tucked out of sight for the night.

 Arthur River